Pelvic Floor Physiotherapy Specialists

-Both men and women suffer with bladder or bowel leakage.
-In fact, most people can benefit from pelvic floor physical therapy and physiotherapy training at Brooklyn TRI PT clinic.
-Your local physical therapist is specially trained to help you target muscles in the pelvic floor so that you’ll be able to strengthen them and improve their functionality.
+Both men and women suffer from bladder or bowel leakage.
+In fact, most people can benefit from pelvic floor physical therapy and physiotherapy training at our Brooklyn TRI PT clinic.
+Your local physical therapist is trained to help you target muscles in the pelvic floor.
+By strengthening these muscles you can improve their functionality.